Recovering nonsmooth coefficients for higher-order perturbations of a polyharmonic operator: Introduction

 The outline of the paper is as follows.
-In section \ref{s:notation}, we introduce notation, definitions and summarize some of the important properties that we will use.
-Section \ref{s:CGO} describes the construction of the CGO solutions we use.
-Section \ref{s:maineqn} describes how we use our assumption on bilinear forms related to our operators and the CGO solutions we have constructed to obtain a set of equations involving the coefficients of the operators.
-Finally, in section \ref{s:uniq} we use these equations to establish that they uniquely determine the coefficients.
-This section is rather lengthy and includes a subsection giving an algebraic result about symmetric tensors that is crucial for our argument.
-Finally, Appendix \ref{s:tensorcomp} includes several results related to symmetric tensors that are used in the main part of the paper.
+In section \ref{s:notation}, we introduce notation \rv{for tensors, definitions of function spaces we need and summarize some of the important properties of these spaces that we will use.
+Section \ref{s:CGO} describes the construction of the CGO solutions we use and shows how the averaging method of Haberman and Tataru can be used to improve the asymptotic estimates for a sequence of these CGO solutions.
+This improvement is the key to our efforts to study operators with less regular coefficients.
+In Section \ref{s:maineqn} we substitute our solutions into a bilinear form related to the operators and obtain a set of equations involving the Fourier transforms of the coefficients.
+Finally, in section \ref{s:uniq} we show how these equations uniquely determine the coefficients.
+This section is largely algebraic in nature.
+The subsection \ref{sec:tensorstructure} gives a result on the structure of a family of tensors that arise in our argument.
+Finally, Appendix \ref{s:tensorcomp} includes several algebraic and combinatorial results related to symmetric tensors that are used in the main part of the paper. }

 In most of our arguments we will suppress constants in inequalities by using the notation $a\lesssim b$ to mean that there is a constant $C$ so that $ a \leq C b$.
 It will be an important point that the constant is independent of the semi-classical parameter $h$, at least for $h$ small, as this will be needed when we take limits as $h $ tends to zero.